-EGFR mutations and amplifications are common oncogenic drivers in NSCLC (i.e., alterations responsible for initiating and maintaining the cancer).
-Among these genetic alterations, exon 19 deletions and exon 21 L858R mutations are the most common.
-These 2 alterations lead to the constitutive activation of EGFR signaling pathways.
-EGFR amplifications result in overexpression of EGFR receptor tyrosine kinase, thereby promoting aberrant signaling and tumour progression.
-EGFR mutation represents one of the most frequently observed alterations in NSCLC, occurring in about 20% to 25% of cases.
-In Canada, EGFR mutations are identified in about 15% of all lung cancer cases.
+EGFR mutations and amplifications are common oncogenic drivers in NSCLC (i.e., alterations responsible for initiating and maintaining the cancer),30 although only EGFR mutations are used to select molecularly targeted therapies.
+Among EGFR mutations, the exon 21 L858R mutation is the most common.31 These mutations lead to the constitutive activation of EGFR signaling pathways.
+EGFR mutations represent one of the most frequently observed alterations in NSCLC, occurring in about 20% to 25% of cases.19 In Canada, EGFR mutations are identified in about 15% of all lung cancer cases.31